Sventajz/Odin_rock_paper_project/Readme.md

-Hello this is my rock paper scissor project.
+Rock paper scissor project where player plays against the computer inside the inspect element console.